 Another thing is we were made after His image and His likeness (Genesis 1:26).
-He gave man the ultimate privilege of being able to think, feel, and love like Him.
-We can love because God made the first move of loving us (1 John 4:19).
+He gave man the ultimate privilege of being able to think, feel, and be loving like Him.
+We can do it because God made the first move of loving us (1 John 4:19).

 God also cares for us and is so mindful of us.
 As the psalmist says in Psalm 8:4-6, God cares for us so much that He made us just a bit lower than the angels and even crowned us with glory and honor.
 The Lord even made us rulers over His creation!
 Not only that, He wants us to live an abundant life (John 10:10; Romans 8:31-32).

 And finally, God loved us even while we’re still living in deep sin (Romans 5:8).
-He continues to love us even while we are being rebellious.
 He loves us despite our brokenness and even offers His rest when we get tired from the cares of this world (Matthew 11:28).
 How can we not worship a God who loves us unconditionally like that?

 Going back to the verse Mark 12:31, this is the second greatest commandment of the Lord.
 Christ has given us the great commission that we are to go and make disciples of every nation.
-John 13:34-35 that the mark of faithful followers of Christ is how we show our love for others, showing no partiality.
-We are not only to consume the love of God for ourselves, but we are also to share them with other people to spread the hope and light of Christ.
+John 13:34-35 that the mark of faithful followers of Christ is how we show it for others, showing no partiality.
+We are not only to consume for ourselves, but we are also to share them with other people to spread the hope and light of Christ.